Books

 Miscellanea

-“Sul concetto di ‘persona’ nelle Piccole persone di Anna Maria Ortese” (2024), in ed.
+“Sul concetto di ‘persona’ nelle Piccole persone di Anna Maria Ortese” (2024).
+In ed.
 Devoto G., Trasparenze Nuova Serie 12/2024, pp. 128-147.
 ISBN: 9788874943678

 Work in progress